thamerx/PDF-numbering-inbrowser/README.md

 # PDF-numbering-inbrowser
-A simple tool to number PDFs.
-I made, so when I import them to One Note the page number shows up!
+A simple tool to add page numbers to PDF files.
+I made, so when I import them to One Note the page number would shows up!

  [Try it!](https://raw.githack.com/thamerx/PDF-numbering-inbrowser/master/main.html)